-Muri Ghonto is one of the signature dishes from the Bengali Cuisine.
-This is prepared with Rice and Fishhead (mostly Rehu Fish/ Rui Mach or Katla fish).
+Muri Ghonto is one of the signature dishes of Bengali Cuisine.
+We cook it with Rice and Fishhead (mostly Rehu Fish/ Rui Mach or Katla fish).
 Muri stands for Head.
 We mostly savor it with plain rice.
-Ghonto is a mushy side.
-This end product is actually a great mixture of fish head, rice, and potato chunks.
+Ghonto is a mushy-sidedish.
+Both Niramis aka veg Ghonto as well as Aamish aka Non-veg ghonto are popular.
+Muri Ghonto needless to say is a non-veg ghonto.
+This end product is actually a great amalgamation of fish head, rice, and potato chunks.
 We call this Muro Ghonto as well.

-Bengali’s are known for their preference for eating Rice.
-However, Rice is not only prepared as the main dish but there are several side dishes prepared with rice too.
+Bengalis are known for their preference for eating Rice.
+However, we not only use rice to cook main dishes or desserts.
+We cook side dishes with rice as well.
 Muri Ghonto is one such dish prepared with rice and is a side dish but not a main.
 I personally find the way rice is used in making Muri Ghonto really interesting.

 My Muro Ghonto memories!

-I remember having Muri Ghonto in marriages (mostly as part of lunch) when instead of catering Rannar thakur used to cook for the feast.
+I remember having Muri Ghonto in marriages (mostly as part of lunch).
+Back in the 90s Rannar thakur used to cook for the feast.
 The family members were responsible for shopping.
-The heads of the fishes procured for the main marriage feast used be utilized either in the form of Muri Ghonto, or Chanchra or Macher Matha diye Daal.
-I don’t much of this now as part of the “biye barir sokaler khabar”.
+The heads of the fishes procured for the main marriage feast used be utilized either in the form of Muri Ghonto, or Chanchra, or Macher Matha diye Daal.
+I don't much of this now as part of the "biye barir sokaler khabar".

 We mostly buy whole fish in Gurgaon and as a result available with the fish head every time and I ended with preparing with the “Macher Matha Diye Moong Daal” or Moong Daal with the Fish Heads.
 I do not cook Muri Ghonto regularly at home.
 Though rich but Muri Ghonto tastes heavenly.